fourwills/django-webapp/README.md

 ### API Endpoint 3 - GET /api/v1/tracks/<pk>

-The third API endpoint returns a specifc Track and shows additional information (more than just 'name')
+The third API endpoint returns a specifc Track and shows additional information (more than just 'name') from the Beatport API.

 #### Testing API Endpoint 3